CPLN692-MUSA611-Open-Source-GIS/resources/README.md

 We'd like to keep the course somewhat freeform — there are basic skills which must be touched on, but your interests will help shape the direction to a large extent.
-There will be a self-directed final assignment that can take on any topic you find interesting (so long as you use some tools from our class).
+There will be a self-directed final assignment that can take on about any topic you find interesting (so long as you use tools from our class).

 This syllabus is a living document.
 As the course progresses, greater detail